wp-plugins/musicpress-free/readme.txt

 Please check with your web host that you can send bulk emails.
 MusicPress uses `wp_mail()` functionality and maybe restricted by your web host.
 Pro version (coming very soon) will feature an easier mass email facility.

+= Documentation =

+You can access the documentation on how to use MusicPress here http://musicpress.io/documentation

 = How can I get support =

 Support is currently managed through email via support@musicpress.io